-The Corporation operates two research and development centers; the most important one is located in Huizhou, China, and the other one is in Magog, Quebec.
-The first is responsible for the development of accessibility products such as stairlifts, and the second of the new patient lift product line.
+The Corporation operates three research and development centers; the most important one is located in Huizhou, China, and the other ones are in Brampton, Ontario and Magog, Quebec.
+The first two are responsible for the development of accessibility products such as stairlifts, and the last one, of the new ceiling lift product line.